Saint888/Mod1-Project_BlackJack/README.md

  - 2 player black jack (dealer vs player)
  - First to 21 wins unless dealer and player tie.
  - Get code working completely by the 6th with no errors!

+ **Game Overview**
+ - On page load the deck is created and shuffled for dealer to distribute.
+ - Dealer keeps on card face down and deals the player 2 cards.
+ - Dealers deals one more card to self and player is then given the option to 'hit or 'stay'.
+ - Goal of game is to beat the dealer, first player to have more than the dealer without busting but less than or equal to 21 is the winner.
+ - Depending on outcome, a message is sent to player displaying game score and whether the player has won or loss.
+ - When game is finished, player can press 'reset' to reshuffle the deck and begin to play again.

 **Resources**:
 https://www.youtube.com/watch?v=bMYCWccL-3Us/